 2nd Class - Any item or possession of a Saint (i.e. Prayer Book, Rosary Beads, Vestments...)

-3rd Class - Typically a piece of cloth that comes in contact with a 1st or 2nd class relic
+3rd Class - Typically a piece of white linen cloth enclosed in wax on a medal or prayer card that comes in contact with a 1st class relic.

 Why are Saint's important?